 If you’re a doctor or studying to be one, you probably have student loans.
 For most medical school students, student loans are a necessary—and stressful—part of taking on four or more additional years of schooling.

-The Rising Costs of Medical School
+The Costs of Medical School

 Why Medical School Debt Matters

-While debt figures this big can already feel overwhelming, they only tell part of the story.
-By the time you’re done paying back your loans, it’ll cost more than the $180,000 or $200,000 of debt you left school with.
-That’s because of the interest that accrues during the life of your debt.
-And the more debt you have, and the longer you may take to pay it off, the more interest accrues.
+While big debt figures can feel overwhelming, they only tell part of the story.
+By the time you’re done paying back your loans, it’ll cost more than the principal you left school with, thanks to the interest that accrues during the life of your loans.

 Some residents request forbearance during those years.
-During normal forbearance, loan payments are not required, but interest accrues, ultimately adding to the balance of your loan.
-This is called capitalization or compounding interest.
-When interest is capitalized, or added to the loan, you’ll end up paying interest on the accumulating interest, which isn’t ideal.
+During normal forbearance, loan payments are not required, but interest accrues, ultimately adding to the balance of a loan if interest payments are not made.
+When interest is capitalized, or added to the loan, you’ll end up paying interest on the accumulating interest.

-For example, say that you’ve got $192,000 in medical school debt, and you take a three-year forbearance.
-If your loans have an interest rate of 6.5%.
-After the deferment period, your new loan balance would be $233,216.95, including $41,216.95 in accrued interest.
+Say you have $192,000 in medical school debt and take a three-year forbearance.
+If your loans have an interest rate of 6%, after the period of deferred payments, your new loan balance would be $226,560, including $34,560 in accrued interest.
 Your monthly payment would also rise significantly.

-How Long Does it Take to Pay off Medical School?
+How Long Does It Take to Pay Off Medical School?

-Though everyone’s financial situation is different, someone with a high student loan balance might opt for a repayment plan with lower monthly payments over a longer timeframe.
-(A standard 10-year repayment plan would be difficult for medical students about to start their residency to afford, because the payments might be especially high.)
+Though everyone’s financial situation is different, someone with a high student loan balance might opt for a repayment plan with lower monthly payments over a longer time frame.
+(A standard 10-year repayment plan could be difficult for medical students about to start their residency to afford, because the payments might be especially high.)